TosbackCgusBridge-Bot/CGUs-versions/Williams-sonoma/Terms of Service.md

 The prices displayed on our Web Site may differ from prices that are available in stores or in catalogs, and our pricing may differ from store to store.
 If you are in the U.S. or Canada, Web Site prices will be displayed in U.S. Dollars.
 Elsewhere, Web Site prices will generally be displayed in the local currency.
 The prices displayed in our printed catalogs are quoted in U.S. Dollars and are valid and effective only in the U.S.

-For full-price products, “Suggested Price” or “Sugg.
-Price” refers to the manufacturers’ suggested retail price.
-“Our Price” refers to the everyday value price we offer to our customers.
-For sale products (identified by pricing in red), “Suggested Price” or “Sugg.
-Price” refers to the most recent selling price.
-“Sale” refers to the reduced price we are offering to our customers.
+For full-price products, "Suggested Price" or "Sugg.
+Price" refers to the manufacturers' suggested retail price.
+"Our Price" refers to the everyday value price we offer to our customers.
+For sale products (identified by pricing in red), "Suggested Price" or "Sugg.
+Price" refers to the most recent selling price.
+"Sale" refers to the reduced price we are offering to our customers.

 Special Offers

-Occasionally we will offer special promotions to our customers that we refer to as “special offers” or “special offer”.
+Occasionally we will offer special promotions to our customers that we refer to as "special offers" or "special offer".
 This can include a gift with purchase, free shipping, manufacturer offers, or other promotional activity associated with a product purchase.
 These offers may be for a limited time only.

 Inaccuracy Disclaimer